iterative/dvc.org/content/blog/2022-04-15-training-and-saving-models-on-a-dedicated-runner-part-2.md

 the size of files you can store in your repository.
 A beefy XGBoost model can easily exceed 100MB and a neural network can go up into the gigabytes.

-That means we wouldn't be able to save these models to our repository.
+That means we cannot save these models directly to our repository.
 Luckily we can look towards another one of Iterative's open-source tools:
 [DVC](https://dvc.org).
 DVC includes a lot of features for managing machine learning projects, such as ML pipelines and experiment tracking.
 In this guide we will zoom in on just one of those features: data versioning.

-We can use DVC to save our model to a remote storage, such as M3, HDFS, an SFTP server, or even Google Drive.
+We can use DVC to save our model to a remote storage location, such as M3, HDFS, an SFTP server, or even Google Drive.
 Much like Git tracks changes to your code, DVC tracks changes to your data.
 It puts a reference to a specific version of your data in the Git commit.
 That way your code is linked to a specific version of your model, without containing the actual model.

-In this part 2, we will show you how to save the model we trained in part 1 to a DVC remote storage.
+In this part 2, we will show you how to save the model we trained in part 1 to a DVC remote.
+At the end of this guide our CML workflow will be doing the folowing on a daily basis:

+1. Provision an Amazon Web Services (AWS) EC2 instance
+1. Train the model
+1. Save the model to a DVC remote storage on Google Drive
+1. Save the model metrics to a GitHub repository
+1. Create a merge request with the new outputs
+1. Terminate the AWS EC2 instance

 All files needed for this guide can be found in
 [this repository](https://github.com/iterative/example_model_export_cml).

 <admon type="tip">

 We will be using Google Drive as our remote storage.
 With slight modifications, however, you can also use other remotes such as M3, GCP Cloud Storage, and Azure Storage.

 </admon>

 # Prerequisites